Why do dogs lick their paws? 9 explanations and how to treat

 How to stop a dog from licking his paws

-The best thing you can do is to take your dog to the veterinarian.
+The best thing you can do is to take your dog to the vet.
 As discussed previously there are multiple reasons why your dog might be licking his feet and your vet will be able to help you work out which it might be.

-Your veterinarian will start by examining your dog, and this may be enough for them to find out the cause, particularly if there is a wound or broken nails.
+Your vet will start by examining your dog, and this may be enough for them to find out the cause, particularly if there is a wound or broken nails.
 Sometimes samples are required such as hair plucks, skin scrapes, and swabs, to look for parasites, bacteria, and yeasts.
 If your vet suspects an underlying skin allergy they may discuss the next steps to investigate and treat this further.

-There are multiple reasons why dogs lick their paws, so it’s best to get him checked out by a veterinarian promptly.
+There are multiple reasons why dogs lick their paws, so it’s best to get him checked out by a vet promptly.
 The earlier the treatment is started the more effective it is likely to be.
 Your dog will be much more comfortable once the underlying cause is identified!

 Dr Rebecca MacMillan